linda-stack/alx-system_engineering-devops/README.md

-# My second repository: devops engineering
+This is my second shell project